 Weaving is one of the oldest crafts developed by man.
 Mostly it was used for plant materials, common in different parts of the globe.
 The tradition of using straw man of cultivated cereals for weaving was a continuation of the tradition of weaving of wild plants and the worship of a man dying and resurrecting deity of the vegetable world.
 Formed two main trends in the manufacture of wicker man made of straw goods.
 One had a ritual significance, and their origin led from the sphere of beliefs and worship of the person of the Supreme deities of nature, the second relates to the sphere of material human life.
 Rural residents involved in agriculture in different parts of the globe, used straw in life.
 It covered the roofs of the houses, it was spread domestic animals; of straw made mats and insulation mats, a variety of utensils for storing, carrying food and clothing; she made hats and shoes, and in some countries, elements of outerwear.
 The first cereal which began to cultivate people, is wheat.
 It spread from the steppe regions of the near and Middle East (Mesopotamia, Palestine, Syria) about 8 thousand years BC the Most ancient pictorial evidence of the cult of wheat are drawings of the Egyptians, which shows the cultivated wheat fields (photo 1).These drawings are dated 5-3-th Millennium BC, There is strong evidence of this in the earlier mythology of the Egyptians.
 Osiris and ISIS embodies the masculine and feminine as symbols of spiritual and earth (heaven and earth).
 The earthly parent cult that has developed around the deity ISIS, was one of the earliest cults in which the seed was given to the symbolic role of the deity.
-The history of the emergence and development of straw On the shards of Egyptian pottery from the graves, the researchers find prints products and tangles of straw.
+On the shards of Egyptian pottery from the graves, the researchers find prints products and tangles of straw.
 The reason for the creation of these products historians refer to the same belief in the divine power of the grain, stems, and some woven products of straw.
 These views were deeply rooted in the beliefs of the people of the past.
 They were largely based on fear of yield losses and threat to life.
 In most world cultures the belief in a spirit or God of the harvest, who lives in grain and whose house the person destroys after harvests, was very strong.
 Known in many countries, weaving in the form of cells, wreaths were designed to serve as a temporary shelter lost their home to the Spirit of the field.
 The same symbolic importance, and the last sheaf, which is kept until the next agricultural year, the beginning of which, during plowing the fields (photo 2) Spirit returned again in his element and was to be reborn in the new crop.
 In North Africa, Egypt, and currently you can still see the so-called the cage, woven of straw with the ears, they are known to other peoples of the world.
 These products are one of the oldest and originated from the weaving of the first farmers.
 According to pagan beliefs in the cage after harvest were staying with the Spirit of the corn, he dwelt there all winter, guarding the house and its occupants from evil and misfortunes.
 Cages hung outside the door of the house and barn.
 With the advent of Christianity this symbol in the countries of Central Europe became known as the "blessing house".
-The history of the emergence and development of straw

 The first Greek chroniclers, visiting Egypt, described in detail the rituals associated with sowing and harvest.
 However, these records no mention of associated with these the rituals of weaving.
 There are several assumptions in this regard: either the netting was so insignificant that escaped from the view of the Greek chroniclers, or, more likely, this folk art has spread far beyond Egypt and the Mediterranean countries and was familiar to the Greeks.